SCOPE: Sequential Causal Optimization of Process Interventions

 A different line of work that addresses sequential interventions is presented by Abbasi et al.~\cite{abbasi2025} and Branchi et al~\cite{branchi2022}.
 Both aim to recommend the next best activity while explicitly accounting for all possible sequences of future actions.
 Branchi et al. achieve this by (1) applying KMeans clustering to group process prefixes in an event log; (2) defining an MDP where states are represented by the cluster label and previous activity, rewards are defined as the average reward observed for that state in the log, and transition probabilities are obtained by replaying the log; and (3) applying offline RL (Q-learning specifically) to derive a next-best-action policy~\cite{branchi2022}.
-Because Q-learning optimizes cumulative return over a full case, the resulting recommendations are aligned across decision points\footnote{Note that in \cite{branchi2022}, Branchi et al. extend their earlier work \cite{branchilearningtoact} in a log-agnostic manner, removing process-specific modelling assumptions and improving generalizability, which is why we focus on \cite{branchi2022} here.}.
-Abbasi et al. take a slightly different route by also applying offline RL, but combined with data augmentation~\cite{abbasi2025}.
-They modify case timestamps and remove non-critical activities, arguing that these transformations help diversify and focus the training data.
+Because Q-learning optimizes cumulative return over a full case, the resulting recommendations are aligned across decision points.\footnote{Branchi et al. \cite{branchi2022} extend their earlier work \cite{branchilearningtoact} by removing process-specific assumptions and thus improving generalizability, which is why we focus on it here.} Abbasi et al. take a slightly different route by also applying offline RL, but combined with data augmentation~\cite{abbasi2025}.
+They modify case timestamps and remove non-critical activities, arguing that these transformations help diversify the training data.
 However, both approaches rely on approximations of the real process through simulation (in the form of an MDP) or data augmentation.
 These approximations may lead to policies that underperform in practice, a phenomenon known as the reality gap~\cite{realitygap}.